ccosmincc/dfns-api-docs/advanced-topics/authentication/api-objects.md

 When using Fido2, the `client data` object is built inside the authenticator and returned to the browser `base64url` encoded.
 There is no need to modify it.&#x20;

-More information can be found in the [W3C webauthn offical specification](https://w3c.github.io/webauthn/#dictdef-collectedclientdata)
+More information can be found in the [W3C webauthn official specification](https://w3c.github.io/webauthn/#dictdef-collectedclientdata)

 | field       | type      | description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | ----------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |